nytimes/react-tracking/README.md

 ### Custom `options.dispatch()` for tracking data

-By default, data tracking objects are dispatched as a CustomEvent on `document` (see [src/dispatchTrackingEvent.js](src/dispatchTrackingEvent.js)).
+By default, data tracking objects are pushed to `window.dataLayer[]` (see [src/dispatchTrackingEvent.js](src/dispatchTrackingEvent.js)).
+This is a good default if you use Google Tag Manager.
 You can override this by passing in a dispatch function as a second parameter to the tracking decorator `{ dispatch: fn() }` on some top-level component high up in your app (typically some root-level component that wraps your entire app).

-For example, to push objects to `window.dataLayer[]` (e.g. for Google Tag Manager) instead, you would decorate your top-level `<App />` component like this:
+For example, to push objects to `window.myCustomDataLayer[]` (e.g. for Google Tag Manager) instead, you would decorate your top-level `<App />` component like this:

 ```js
 import React, { Component } from 'react';